 Datapred's Continuous Intelligence engine automates lots of the tasks mentioned above.
 Contact us for a discussion of how it would apply to your modeling challenge.

-You can also check this page for links to interesting third-party resources on building machine learning applications for streaming data.
+You can also check this page for a quick guide to Continuous Intelligence and links to interesting third-party resources on that topic.